atharaq/atharaq.github.io/cs2-s23/lesson3.md

 Write a program which asks the user to input a positive integer $N$.
 For the purposes of this, don't worry so much about checking the input, just assume the user puts in a positive integer.
 Then ask the user to input in $N$ more integers, and then output the sum of all of those numbers.
 For example, if the user first types in 3, then ask the user to type in 3 more numbers.
 If they then input 1, 5, and -23, then output -17.

-This exercise is not on CodingRooms, but please work on this so we can discuss it together on Monday.
+This exercise is not on Replit, but please work on this so we can discuss it together next week.

-## Exercise (Submit on CodingRooms)
+## Exercise (Submit on Replit)

 Write a program which asks the user to input a positive integer.
 Check that the input is valid (using **hasNextInt**) and that it is positive.
 If the number is positive, determine if it is a perfect square.
 Do this **without** using the built-in Math libraries.
 Think for a bit first about how you might try to figure this one out.
 Describe your method on paper, in words or in pseudocode first, before you write the code.